antibrand/system/README.md

 ## Distribution

 This product, including images, graphical vector markup, documentation, and any works not described here, are released for public consumption ad libitum, ad infinitum.
 Please read the DISCLAIMER file included in this product's root directory.

+## Development Time Log

+The following is a log of the development sessions for this project.
+It is recorded as encouragement to others in creating their own fork of WordPress, to show that it can be done in relatively short time if no major changes are implemented.

+11/3/2019 7:33:20 AM - 11/3/2019 10:59:22 AM